gajus/fuss/README.md

 $app = new Gajus\Puss\App('your app ID', 'your app secret');
 ```

-In the original Facebook PHP SDK, [`FacebookSession::setDefaultApplication`](https://developers.facebook.com/docs/php/gettingstarted/4.0.0#init) is used to set the default app credentials statically, making them accessible for future calls without needing to reference an equivalent of the `Gajus\Puss\App` instance.
-Puss does not use stateful programing or global variables.
+> In the original Facebook PHP SDK, [`FacebookSession::setDefaultApplication`](https://developers.facebook.com/docs/php/gettingstarted/4.0.0#init) is used to set the default app credentials statically, making them accessible for future calls without needing to reference an equivalent of the `Gajus\Puss\App` instance.

 ## Get the Signed Request